Alzheimer's Documentary Series

 I'm not crazy, I'm not mad, I'm not insane.

-I'm just profoundly forgetful and I can get disoriented.
+I'm just profoundly forgetful and I can get disoriented and I'm at earlier stages.

-And I'm at earlier stages, i don't know where exactly, and I do sense things are getting worse.
+And I do sense things are getting worse.

 By people, by responses to what I'm doing.